AdobeDocs/federated-audience-composition.en/help/start/privacy-security.md

 ### Customer managed keys {#customer-managed-keys}

+Customer managed keys let you have control of your data, by letting you use your own encryption keys to encrypt your data.
+Since Federated Audience Composition does **not** store any of the customer data, you can use customer managed keys directly on the resulting audiences and enrichments, since they'll be stored in the data lake on Adobe Experience Platform.

+For more information on customer managed keys, please read the [customer managed keys guide](https://experienceleague.adobe.com/en/docs/experience-platform/landing/governance-privacy-security/customer-managed-keys/overview){target="_blank"}.

 ## Audit log {#audit-log}

 All create, read, update, and delete operations performed in Federated Audience Composition are logged in the audit trail.